 - 1. If you're running a 'compensation scheme' people will expect to be compensated.
 Just the name 'compensation' has its own pull factor.
 Make it an 'accident insurance scheme'. - 2.
-Most 'compensation schemes' are not restricted to accidents. - 3.
-You could count ion the non-opposable digits of one hand the number of 'compensation schemes' that require individual members of the scheme to undergo a health and fitness assessment prior to entering the scheme. - 4.
-Most pre-employment medical exams are inadequate there needs to be a fitness exam assessment as well.
+Most 'compensation schemes' are not restricted to accidents, they're open slather for people with twinges and pangs. - 3.
+You could count on the non-opposable digits of one hand the number of 'compensation schemes' that require individual members of the scheme to undergo a health and fitness assessment prior to entering the scheme and at yearly intervals there-after. - 4.
+Most pre-employment medical exams are inadequate there needs to be a fitness and musculo-skeletal health assessment as well.
 Fitness needs to be measured every year. - 5.
 Most insurers have no contractual agreement with any individual members of the scheme. - 6.
 Insurers don't rate premiums against risk. - 7.
 Insurers demand that employers carry all financial risks. - 8.
 Employers don't know the risk they are carrying. - 9.
-Employers who do know what risk they're carrying can's shift some of the premium onto the person at risk. - 10.
-Too few organisations are game enough to manage the risk, even though they're paying the insurance premiums. - 11.
+Employers who do know what risk they're carrying can't shift some of the premium onto high risk people. - 10.
+Too few organisations manage the risk, even though they're paying the insurance premiums. - 11.
 Too many organisations don't maintain water-tight documentation.
-When they're asked to stand up in court, they find they don't have a leg to stand on.
+When they're asked to stand up in court and defend themselves, they find they don't have a leg to stand on.